 Lucille Turner writes historical fiction.
 Her first book, Gioconda, was published by Granta Books in 2011.
 Since then she has written The Sultan, the Vampyr and the Soothsayer, and a third historical novel, which will hopefully be published soon.
 She has a Master’s degree in Comparative Literature and has worked as a translator, a journalist and a teacher.
 She comes from Bournemouth and blogs about the fascinating insights of history at www.lucilleturner.com/books.

 Fran Slater writes and reads miserable fiction in a flat in Manchester.
 You can find some of it via the links on his blog.
 He has a Masters in Creative Writing from The University of Manchester, and his novel has been shortlisted for the Luke Bitmead Bursary and longlisted for The Bath Novel Award.
 He’ll let you know if it ever wins anything.

-Peter Wild is the editor of Bookmunch.
-He is also the author of a novel, The Passenger, a biography of Akira Kurosawa, and the co-author of Before the Rain and the editor of The Flash, Perverted by Language: Fiction inspired by The Fall, The Empty Page: Fiction inspired by Sonic Youth (published in the US as Noise: Fiction inspired by Sonic Youth) and Paint a Vulgar Picture: Fiction inspired by The Smiths (published in the US as Please: Fiction inspired by The Smiths).
+Peter Wild is the editor and founder of Bookmunch.
+He is also the author of a novel, The Passenger, a biography of Akira Kurosawa, and the co-author of Before the Rain.
+He has also edited four anthologies: The Flash, Perverted by Language: Fiction inspired by The Fall, The Empty Page: Fiction inspired by Sonic Youth (published in the US as Noise: Fiction inspired by Sonic Youth) and Paint a Vulgar Picture: Fiction inspired by The Smiths (published in the US as Please: Fiction inspired by The Smiths).
 His reviews and articles have appeared in The Guardian, The Independent, Time Out, the LA Times and the Big Issue.
 These days he writes for The Skinny and Manchester Review.